stevavoliajvar/stop_cloudflare/readme/en.md

 </summary>

-This repository is a list of websites that are behind "_The Great Cloudwall_", blocking Tor users and other CDNs.
+This repository is a list of websites that are behind "The Great Cloudwall", blocking Tor users and other CDNs.

 **Data**